I’m so excited to share Antique Hope Chest Makeover with General Finishes Empire Gray Milk Paint.

 That’s the beauty of antiques, I think.
 The unique character they have from the lives they lived before they came to you.

 The antique hope chest is just a little glimpse into my office makeover.
-I can’t wait to show you the whole reveal very soon!
+Click HERE to see the whole reveal with my antique hope chest displayed.

 If you’re not already subscribed to my blog, I’d love it if you’d enter your email in the box at the top of the page.
 That way, you’ll be notified whenever new posts go up, and you won’t miss a thing!